solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 In this excersice we implement a container definition.
 We do this with a 'Dockerfile' and by defining all our steps inside it.

-Containers have multiple purposes.
-Among them are concistency, simplicity, and portability.
+Containers have multiple purposes, among them are concistency, simplicity, and portability.
 Docker containers are the most videly spread container technology today.
 It is what we use here.

 Containers are a way to make sure that your build and runtime is the same wherever you run it - Portability.